Aptomi/k8s-app-engine/docs/language.md

   contract: specialns/wordpress
 ```

-You can use the same syntax to create a service, which depends on a contract published in a different namespace (i.e. 'dbns'), by other team:
+You can also use the same syntax to create a service, which depends on a contract published in a different namespace (i.e. `dbns`) by another team:
 ```yaml
 - kind: service
   metadata: